 Brain Box Maths

 Brain Box have so many educational games, but we particularly like Brainbox Maths level 4.
 This is so much fun, especially for Freddie who is lots better than me at this.
 Although some of the questions as an adult you would know easily, for example in currency what is p short for.
 A lot of it is memory based, ie. what colour was the triangle!

 This pack of cards contains 52 activities that spark creativity.
 52 x 15-minute challenges.
 All deceptively simple, fun and designed to help to jump-start your creative juices, free you from creative block, start a new project, or finish an existing one.
 Suitable for kids and adults.

 Encourage kids to start programming from the age of 5 with Play Osmo.
 We have reviewed this amazing coding game previously and we are massive fans.
 Freddie loves it because he is playing on the IPAD, I as a parent love it as he is learning how to code.

-These are our favourite educational toys, let me know which your kids love in the comments below.
+These are our favourite educational toys for 7 year olds, let me know which your kids love in the comments below.